nejos97/nenbajonathan.com/src/content/blog/2022-12-30-mutationobserver-to-listen-to-any-html-element-in-your-domjavascript.md

   - software engineering
   - programming
   - technology
-description:
-  Découvrez comment utiliser MutationObserver pour surveiller les modifications d'éléments HTML dans votre DOM en JavaScript.
+description: Learn how to use MutationObserver to monitor changes to HTML elements in your DOM in JavaScript.
 ---

 Hello, I'm going to share with you a little today about a problem I recently encountered and how I solved it!